 But it was a playable electric guitar and some of my friends were pretty impressed with it, if not with my playing.

-As well as my growing obsession for electric guitars I had had for a while a fascination for electronics and had made several uninformed experiments with my sisters ‘Dansette’ record player with a view to using it as an amplifier.
+As well as my growing obsession for electric guitars I also had for a fascination for electronics and had made several uninformed experiments with my sisters ‘Dansette’ record player with a view to using it as an amplifier.
 The main problem was of course balancing the input as it was made for use with a ceramic cartridge and I was wanting to use it with low output magnetic pickups.
 Also, there was a considerable amount of hum, which I later realised was caused by an earth loop.
 In an attempt to remedy the hum I had read in a book about amplification that the internal ground should be connected to the negative rail of the power supply (not in this case though!).
 I discovered later, after the electricity company had come along to re-establish the power supply to our house and six of our neighbours that connecting the resultant ground to the domestic water supply as a means of earthing the device was not necessarily a good idea.

 I joined the workshop not quite at the beginning, but pretty much at the start of things and couldn’t believe my good fortune to be working in this kind of environment.
 Everybody in the workshop was a musician.
 Jonathan, the boss played the cello and his brother-in-law JB played piano and assorted keyboards.
 Peter, a semi-pro bass player who went on to session work in Miami and Rick who was a wonderful folk writer and guitar player, a huge Hendrix fan at the time.
 Shortly after I started, Steve, who played rhythm guitar arrived, and then Simon who was amazing on electric guitar.

 Surrounded by like-minded people and making musical instruments, this was a perfect opportunity to develop my skills and ideas and practice all the techniques I had started to learn at school.